Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Proposed Method

 The final loss uses $\RE$: $\loss^{eac} = \RE(\{\loss^{eac}_i, i \in \{0,1,...,I-1\}\})$

-\textbf{Focal Sparsity Loss ($\loss^{fs}$)} Inspired by Focal Loss (\citet{focal-loss}), we introduce \textbf{Focal Sparsity Loss}, which puts more emphasis on sparsifying the feature-to-cluster assignments of the most challenging patch embeddings.
-To this end, for each $\xp$ we calculate a coefficient $\theta_{\p} \in [0,1]$, which is related to the number of clusters assigned to $\xp$:
+\textbf{Focal Sparsity Loss ($\loss^{fs}$)} Inspired by Focal Loss (\citet{focal-loss}), we introduce \textbf{Focal Sparsity Loss}, which places more emphasis on sparsifying the feature-to-cluster assignments of the most challenging patch embeddings.

-with $\mu$ a sharpening factor and $\qp \in [0,1]$ an intermediate variable with elements inversely proportional to the patch's number of cluster assignments, calculated as in (\ref{eq:UIBE}).
 If $\loss^s_{\p}$ (\ref{eq:UIBE}) denotes the \textit{Sparsity Loss} for pixel $\p$, the \textit{Focal Sparsity Loss} is defined as:

+i.e. based on a weighted scheme defined by coefficients $\theta_{\p} \in [0,1]$.
+We choose $\theta_{\p}$ to be proportional to the patch's number of cluster assignments.
+In detail:

+with $\mu$ a sharpening factor and $\qp=\frac{\yp}{||\yp||_1}$, calculated as in (\ref{eq:UIBE}). $\RE\{\qpi\} \in [0,1]$ is approximately equal to $1/k$, with $k$ denoting the patch's number of cluster assignments.
 Similar to the previous case, in (\ref{eq:focal-sparsity}) $\p$ varies across all spatial elements and image representations in the concept dataset.
 When we use \textit{Focal Sparsity Loss} we use it as a replacement for the \textit{Sparsity Loss} $\loss^s$ of \cite{UIBE}.